List of 68 unsolicited tips to improve your life

 Over the long term, the future is decided by optimists.
 To be an optimist you don’t have to ignore all the many problems we create; you just have to imagine improving our capacity to solve problems.

-Seriously, go read the whole thing, you won’t regret it.
+Seriously, go read the whole list of unsolicited tips, you won’t regret it: it is brilliant.